Executive Council Guidelines

 Executive Council Guide-sheet

-(Begun by Alan Nadel, revised by Dorothy Hale and Alison Booth in 2006; and again by Margaret Homans in 2008; updated in 2012 by Jim Phelan and Irene Kacandes; updated in 2016 by Sue Lanser and Jim Phelan)
+(Begun by Alan Nadel, revised by Dorothy Hale and Alison Booth in 2006; and again by Margaret Homans in 2008; updated in 2012 by Jim Phelan and Irene Kacandes; updated in 2016 by Sue Lanser and Jim Phelan; amended in August, 2025 by Executive Council)

-Second Vice President: chairs the MLA program committee on which the two third year council members also serve; serves with the President and the first VP as the initial nominating committee for the Booth Award.
+(1) serves with the Past President and the President as the initial nominating committee for the Booth Award.

-Executive Council members, first year: two-person prize committee to select the best graduate student paper at the Narrative conference.
+Two Executive Council members, second year: form the prize committee to select the best graduate student paper (Alan Nadel prize) at the Narrative conference.

-Executive Council members, second year: with First VP, select the Phelan Prize winner for the best essay in Narrative.
+Two Executive Council members, third year: with First VP, select the Phelan Prize winner for the best essay in Narrative.

 Executive Council members, in conjunction with the ex officio members of the Council, also decide on final nominations for the Booth Award.

-Secretary-Treasurer: maintains finances and reports on them to the Executive Council; arranges plaques and other prizes; works with the OSU Press on membership and helps maintain membership records; serves as liaison with MLA; sends out one Newsletter per year (Summer or Autumn); coordinates annual election with nominating committee and Electronics Communications Coordinator; records and distributes minutes of Executive Council meetings; works closely with President as President requests; works with Conference Liaison and conference coordinators as appropriate.
+Secretary-Treasurer: maintains finances and reports on them to the Executive Council; arranges plaques and other prizes; works with the OSU Press on membership and helps maintain membership records; serves as liaison with MLA; coordinates annual election with nominating committee and Outreach Coordinator; records and distributes minutes of Executive Council meetings; works closely with President as President requests; works with Conference Liaison and conference coordinators as appropriate.

 Editor of Narrative: oversees the publication of the Society’s journal; works in cooperation with authors, reviewers (including members of the Editorial Board) and the journals manager at the Ohio State University Press.